 Hold Your Own Sober Halloween Event

 If hanging out with friends or family is still your favorite part of the holiday, you can have your own sober Halloween event.
-The CDC recommends virtual events or outdoor events with masks and social distancing.
+The CDC recommends1 virtual events or outdoor events with masks and social distancing.
 You can host a virtual costume contest over Zoom or sip themed mocktails as you carve pumpkins in the backyard.
 Invite a small group of friends or family that you can count on to stay sober with you while enjoying the holiday.

 Feel Like a Kid Again